Pernosco/on-prem/README.md

 Using the `--system-debuginfo` parameter to `pernosco build` and `pernosco package-build` causes packages of relevant system debuginfo to be downloaded from the specified S3 bucket or file system.
 If you use `s3://pernosco-system-debuginfo-overlays`, that will make requests to our S3 bucket that we could monitor, exposing which Ubuntu packages you might be using with Pernosco.
 If this is a problem, don't use `--system-debuginfo`, or mirror our bucket to your own bucket or local file server and pass its location to `--system-debuginfo`.

 If our bucket is missing some packages or distributions that you want debuginfo for, let us know.
 Currently we support a subset of library packages, on all Ubuntu releases.
 Access to `s3://pernosco-system-debuginfo-overlays` requires your on-prem AWS credentials.

+The system-debuginfo feature is not currently available to customers using Google Cloud.

 ## Distro-specific advice